TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 ### Bodies <a name="bodies"></a>
 >[!TIP]
-> You can set the mass of any body to 0 to make it static, not reacting to any forces (including gravity) while retaining collision.
+> You can set the mass of any body to 0 to make it static, or not reacting to any forces (including gravity), while retaining collision.
 This is useful for things like the ground or your level geometry (game map).

 ```scratch
 (all bodies :: #0fbd8c)